"…gets to the heart of the matter and gets on really well with clients and opponents alike

 Alison’s expertise in her field of practice is reflected by her recommendations for a number of years in the Legal 500 for administrative and public law, civil liberties and human rights and social housing, and in Chambers & Partners for court of protection: health and welfare, and social housing.

 Court of Protection

 Alison is recommended for Court of Protection & Community Care, Administrative & Public Law as well as Civil Liberties & Human Rights in Legal 500.
-She is also recommended for Social Housing in both Chambers UK and Legal 500.
+She is also recommended for Social Housing in both Chambers UK and Legal 500, and Court of Protection: Health and Welfare in Chambers UK.
 The directories state:

 - “Robust and clear-thinking, she’s great for Court of Protection housing work” (Chambers UK)

 - ‘Her drafting is thorough and she is a firm advocate in court and in negotiations.’
 (Legal 500)